RickStrahl/BlogPosts/2020-10/Creating-.NET-Project-Templates/CreatingNetProjectTemplates.md

 You can also create your own templates and easily publish and share them via NuGet.
 They are easy to create: You create a template project that contains all the files you want to be contained in your template, and wrap around a project folder hierarchy and add a small metadata file that describes your template.

-The wrapped - or several of them - can then be bundled up into a NuGet package that can be published and shared on NuGet and can be installed via `dotnet new -i <package-name>`.
+The wrapped template - or several of them - can then be bundled up into a NuGet package that can be published and shared on the NuGet Repository and can be installed via `dotnet new -i <package-name>`.

 While this is process is not vastly different from the process for Visual Studio Templates, the syntax and metadata used, plus the debug and run cycle is much more manageable.
 For example, you can simply update your template by reinstalling it and re-running the template.
 Templates can be installed from online NuGet packages, local NuGet packages, or a local folder.
 This makes it quick and easy to make changes to a template, test it out again and get it perfect.
 When done publishing to NuGet for sharing your template with the world is just a few more simple commands away.